-When going on holiday eBay shops have holiday settings which prevent people purchasing from your store while you are away.
+When going on holiday eBay shops have holiday settings that prevent people from purchasing from your store while you are away.
 This is not possible to do without a shop and you’d have to end all your listings to stop people buying from you.

-I’ve taken a snapshot of the current shop prices from my account pictured below:
+I’ve taken a snapshot of the shop prices at the time of writing this post from my account pictured below:

 It can be quite pricey selling on eBay, but if you compare it to selling from your own website and paying out for advertising, it isn’t that bad.

-I price items higher to cover fees and find it doesn’t put sellers off.
+I price items higher to cover eBay fees and find it doesn’t put sellers off.
 You don’t have to list everything at rock bottom prices, just provide a good service and in time you’ll be rewarded with repeat customers and followers.
-I accept payments by PayPal and have my listings as buy it now.
+I accept payments by PayPal and have my listings all set as ‘buy it now.’

-If you choose to sell on eBay and open an eBay shop always make sure you add all your fees into the selling prices so that you don’t sell at a loss, don’t forget the Paypal fees too!
+If you choose to sell on eBay and open an eBay shop always make sure you add your fees into the selling prices so that you don’t sell at a loss and don’t forget the Paypal fees too!

 There are certain requirements for opening a shop, you’ll need: